-Students must pass a written and oral comprehensive examination and complete a substantial research paper, in Spanish, acceptable to the department.
+General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."
+Degree requirements Students must pass a written and oral comprehensive examination and complete a substantial research paper, in Spanish, acceptable to the department.
 They may take the comprehensive examination beginning in the semester in which they will have earned 18 credits.
 The writing of the thesis may take place during a one-credit tutorial, Spanish 7790G, to be taken as the final course of the student's program.
-Spanish 7990X, however, is not required for the degree.
-Information about requirements for the comprehensive examination is in the section "Academic Regulations and Procedures."
+Spanish 7990X, however, Information about requirements for the comprehensive examination is in the section "Academic Regulations and Procedures."
 Courses in the Modern Languages and literatures Department offered toward the degree must be 7000-level courses.
 The program of study must be approved by the department.
 The following courses are required: Spanish 7170X, 7010X, a course in Peninsular Spanish literature, a course in Latin American Literature, and either Spanish 7610X or Spanish 7620X.
 M.A. degree program in education: French teacher (7-12) HEGIS code 1102.01; SED program code 26797 The Department of Modern Languages and Literature in conjunction with the Department of Secondary Education, offers a master of arts degree in education for French teachers (grades 7-12).
 The New York State Education Department licenses graduates of registered teacher education programs who meet the state requirements for teachers.
 All students should consult with the Department of Secondary Education for current requirements.
 This master of arts program provides students with an introduction to the French/Francophone literature.
 At the same time, the focus on language and culture fully prepares students for employment as foreign language teachers at the middle and high school levels.
 Coursework is divided between the Department of Modern Languages and Literatures (six courses) and the Department of Secondary Education.
 The courses required by the Department of Secondary Education vary depending on the entry qualifications of students.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
-Matriculation requirements ------ Applicants must offer at least 18 credits in advanced courses in French.
+Matriculation requirements Applicants must offer at least 18 credits in advanced courses in French.
 Applicants must also offer (a) or (b):